ex-jedi/beginner-javascript-tutorials/README.md

       }
   ```

-- You could use this instead of the ternary further up
+- You could use this instead of the ternary further up.
   - So instead of...

   ```javascript